Variants

 In this tutorial, we showed how to use variants to build multiple versions of a single package.

-for Python 3.12 and 3.13, which allows us to test whether it works properly on both Python versions.
+We built cpp_math for Python 3.12 and 3.13, which allows us to test whether it works properly on both Python versions.

-Variants are not limited to a single dependency, you could for example try to test multiple versions of nanobind
+Variants are not limited to a single dependency, you could for example try to test multiple versions of nanobind.

 Thanks for reading!
 Happy Coding 🚀